Table of Contents

 Many of the states that have decided not to expand Medicaid are also the states with the highest numbers of people living with HIV.

 It is important to note that only some states have chosen to expand their Medicaid coverage and change their eligibility requirements through the ACA.
 Many of the states that have decided not to expand Medicaid are also the states with the highest numbers of people living with HIV.
-To see a list of which states have chosen/not chosen to expand Medicaid coverage (updated regularly), go here.
+To see a list of which states have chosen/not chosen to expand Medicaid coverage, go here.

 Medicare

 Medicare is a government-sponsored insurance program for people over 65 and those who are disabled or blind.
 Part D of Medicare pays for medications.
-The ACA will gradually close the gap in Medicare's prescription drug benefit (Part D), known as the "doughnut hole."
-The doughnut hole refers to the amount between total drug costs (what you and your plan spend on medications) and a person's total out-of-pocket spending maximum for the year (this includes any co-pays, co-insurance, and deductibles).
+The ACA is supposed to gradually close the gap in Medicare's prescription drug benefit (Part D), known as the "donut hole."
+The donut hole refers to the amount between total drug costs (what you and your plan spend on medications) and a person's total out-of-pocket spending maximum for the year (this includes any co-pays, co-insurance, and deductibles).
 In addition, ADAP payments for prescription drugs are now considered contributions toward the True Out of Pocket Spending Limit (TrOOP) for Part D, which means that people can move through the doughnut hole more quickly.

 For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of our fact sheet on Public Benefits and HIV in the US.